Matarmaja

+Origin of the name

 The name Matarmaja is a portmanteau of the names of the cities that this train passes through, namely Malang, Blitar, Madiun and Jakarta.

 History

+Tatar and Maja

-The operational history of the Matarmaja train began with the launch of the Maja train in 1976 which served the –Jakarta route via Yogyakarta..
+The operational history of the Matarmaja train began with the launch of the Maja train in 1976 which served the –Jakarta route via Yogyakarta.
 To meet customer demand, PJKA launched the Tatar train, a feeder train from Madiun Station to Blitar Station with a train set consisting of 1 BW and 3 CW cars—later an additional BW car was added.
 Upon arrival in Madiun, the Tatar train set was connected to the Maja train set to continue the journey to Jakarta.
 The Tatarmaja train at that time consisted of economy and business class services until the business class service was removed in 2002.

+Matarmaja

 In 1990s, the route was changed so that the Matarmaja train operated via the northern route (via Semarang) although it was returned to its original state until the launch of the Gajayana train in 1999.

 Since the revocation of the public service obligation subsidy on 1 January 2019 until the implementation of the enactment of new train travel chart 2025, the Matarmaja train hasn't received any rejuvenation and still uses a split AC economy train set with 106 seats.